pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 Later in the episode, a drunken Aemond with his posse of shithead knights, is overheard saying,

-> "My brother is like a dog.
-He will..."
+> "He [Aemond] is as loyal as a hound.
+I can set him and his dragon on my foes at will."

 This statement hints at the possibility of a power shift, with either Aemond or Larys replacing Otto Hightower as Hand of the King, offering more pragmatic than